Installation

 - Note for FreeBSD users: On FreeBSD, if

-.
-Also note rust may be required, and could be installed similarly viapkg install rust
+python3is installed viapkg, one may also need to install thedatabases/py-sqlite3package withpkg install databases/py-sqlite3.
+Also note rust may be required, and could be installed similarly viapkg install rust.

 Installation Steps